Twisting of graded quantum groups and solutions to the quantum Yang-Baxter equation: Introduction

 \begin{introdethm}[\Cref{thm:twist-aut} and \Cref{2cocycle-twist}] Every twisting pair of the universal quantum group $\uaut(A)$ associated to a quadratic algebra $A$ is given by a graded algebra automorphism of $A$ in an explicit way.
 As a consequence, the corepresentation theory of $\uaut(A)$ only depends on the graded module cateogory over $A$. \end{introdethm}

-Our next focus is the twisting of solutions to the quantum Yang-Baxter equation (QYBE).
+Our next focus is the twisting of solutions to the quantum Yang-Baxter equation (QYBE) (see e.g., \cite{Dr87,T88}).
 The quantum Yang-Baxter equation originates in statistical mechanics.
 Solutions to this equation are building blocks for many invariants of knots, links and 3-manifolds.
 We provide a strategy to twist a solution $R$ to the QYBE by applying twisting pairs of the universal bialgebra $A(R)$ obtained via the FRT construction.
 We show that $A(R)$ is indeed a quadratic bialgebra that satisfies the twisting conditions (\textbf{T1})-(\textbf{T2}).
-Moreover, we are able to classify all twisting pairs of $A(R)$ and lift these twisting pairs to those of the Hopf envelope $\mathcal H(A(R))$, which is the localization of $A(R)$ at some central group-like element (see \Cref{prop:AR}).
+Moreover, we are able to classify all twisting pairs of $A(R)$ and lift these twisting pairs to those of the Hopf envelope $\mathcal H(A(R))$.
 It turns out that all such twisting pairs can be determined explicitly in terms of the matrix coalgebra generators of $A(R)$ (see \Cref{Af-twisting-pair}).
 By writing out the 2-cocycles on $\mathcal H(A(R))$ explicitly using these twisting pairs, we then are able to twist solutions to the quantum Yang-Baxter equation (see \Cref{cor:TwistR}).
 In the special case when $R$ is given by the classical Yang-Baxter operator $R_q$ for some nonzero scalar $q$, the universal bialgebra $A(R_q)$ is the quantized coordinate ring of the matrix algebra $\mathcal O_q(M_n(\kk)),$ and its Hopf envelope is the quantized coordinate ring of the general linear group $\mathcal O_q(\GL_n(\kk))$.
 We describe all the twisted solutions of $R_q$ as follows.

 \begin{introdethm}[\Cref{prop:twistR}] Let $V$ be a finite-dimensional vector space over $\kk$ with basis $\{v_1,\ldots,v_n\}$ and let $R_q\in \textnormal{End}_\kk(V^{\otimes 2})$ be the classical Yang-Baxter operator.
 Denote by $\sigma$ the 2-cocycle given by some twisting pair of $A(R)$ and let $(R_q)^\sigma$ be the twisted solution.
 Then we have \begin{enumerate} \item If $q=1$, then $(R_q)^\sigma(v_i\otimes v_j)=\sum_{1\leq k,l\leq n}\alpha^k_i\beta^l_jv_k\otimes v_l$. \item If $q=-1$, then $(R_q)^\sigma(v_i\otimes v_j)=\sum_{1\leq k,l\leq n}(-1)^{\delta_j^k}\,\delta^k_{\tau^{-1}(i)}\delta^l_{\tau(j)}\alpha^{\tau^{-1}(i)}_i(\alpha_{\tau(j)}^j)^{-1}v_k\otimes v_l$.